mckinsey/vizro/vizro-core/docs/pages/explanation/contributing.md

 Our Hatch environment specifies `pre-commit` as a dependency but otherwise does not specify dependencies for linting tools.
 Instead, the versions of these are pinned in `.pre-commit-config.yaml`, and `pre-commit ci` raises a monthly PR to update them.

-We use [gitleaks](https://github.com/gitleaks/gitleaks) for secret scanning, which may require an [installation of `go`](https://go.dev/doc/install).
-By default, `hatch run lint` skips the secret scans so that it can function out of the box on all machines.
-To run a secret scan, run `hatch run secrets`.
-When executing the secret scan, there are two modes: `protect`, which can discover secrets in staged files, and `detect`, which does so in the commit history.

 ### `hatch run changelog:add`

 `hatch run changelog:add` generates a new changelog fragment.
 This is included in CI checks and required for all changes outside documentation.